-The Portland Vintage Guide
+The Portland Vintage Stores Guide 2021

-The Portland Vintage Guide
+The Portland Vintage Stores Guide 2021

 Hawthorne Boulevard in Southeast Portland is a good spot to start your vintage shopping as it is home to some of the city’s most well-known vintage stores.